-We found 36 studies that reported surgical harms, 32 studies of permanent hypoparathyroidism (hypocalcemia), 73-104 28 studies of permanent recurrent laryngeal nerve palsy (vocal cord paralysis), ^{73,74,76,78-84,86-103,105,106} two on surgical mortality, ^{107,108} and 15 on other major surgical harms ^{73,78,79,82,85,86,88,98-100,102,103,107-109} (Table 8).
+We found 36 studies that reported surgical harms, 32 studies of permanent hypoparathyroidism (hypocalcemia),73-104 28 studies of permanent recurrent laryngeal nerve palsy (vocal cord paralysis),73, 74, 76, 78-84, 86-103, 105, 106 two studies of surgical mortality, and 15 studies of other major surgical harms73, 78, 79, 82, 85, 86, 88, 98-100, 102, 103, 107-109 (Table 8).

 Studies reporting permanent or serious surgical harms were quite varied.
-The majority of studies were retrospective observational studies, although we also included three trials. ^{77,88,94} Cohort size ranged from 76 to 13,854 persons.
-Only seven studies were conducted in the United States. ^{92,96,99,101,105,107,108} Most of the studies included persons who had undergone surgery for thyroid cancer in the 1990's and 2000's.
-The average age of the subjects was in the mid-40's to early 50's, with a predominance of women.
+The majority of studies were retrospective observational studies, although we also included three trials.
+Cohort size ranged from 76 to 13,854 persons.
+Only seven studies were conducted in the United States.92, 96, 99, 101, 105, 107, 108 Most of the studies included persons who had undergone surgery for thyroid cancer in the 1990s and 2000s.
+The average age of subjects was in the mid-40s to early 50s, with a predominance of women.
 The main surgeries evaluated were total or partial thyroidectomy, with or without lymph node dissection.
-Two studies reported surgical harms from partial thyroidectomy alone. ^{75,81} Lymph node dissection could be unilateral, bilateral, or not specified and prophylactic, therapeutic, or not specified.
-Overall there were 64 study arms in 36 studies.
-There was some variation in how permanent harm was defined, but it was generally the adverse outcome persisting beyond 6 months.
+Two studies reported surgical harms from partial thyroidectomy alone.
+Lymph node dissection could be unilateral, bilateral, or not specified, as well as prophylactic, therapeutic, or not specified.
+Overall, there were 64 study arms in 36 studies.
+There was some variation in how permanent harm was defined, but it was generally defined as the adverse outcome persisting beyond 6 months.

-Overall, there was large variation in the rate of permanent hypoparathyroidism due to total or partial thyroidectomy without lymph node dissection (15 study arms): the 95% CI of the pooled estimate ranged from two to six events per 100 surgeries (I^2 =73%) (Figure 2).
-The rate of permanent hypoparathyroidism from thyroidectomy with lymph node dissection was even more varied (I^2 =73%), with the 95% CI for unilateral neck dissection (10 study arms) ranging from one to four events per 100 surgeries and the 95% CI for bilateral neck dissection (nine study arms) ranging from one to ten events per 100 surgeries (I^2 =91%) (Figure 3).
+Overall, there was large variation in the rate of permanent hypoparathyroidism due to total or partial thyroidectomy without lymph node dissection (15 study arms); the 95% CI of the pooled estimate ranged from 2 to 6 events per 100 surgeries ( $I^2$ =73%) (Figure 2).
+The rate of permanent hypoparathyroidism from thyroidectomy with lymph node dissection was even more varied ( $I^2$ =73%); the 95% CI for unilateral neck dissection (10 study arms) ranged from 1 to 4 events per 100 surgeries and, for bilateral neck dissection (9 study arms), from 1 to 10 events per 100 surgeries ( $I^2$ =91%) (Figure 3).
 Given the very high statistical heterogeneity, it may be misleading to quantitatively pool rates of hypoparathyroidism across studies.
-A study by Viola and colleagues, 77 an outlier for hypoparathyroidism from total thyroidectomy with bilateral lymph node dissection, was an RCT that used the "most sensitive methods available" to determine hypocalcemia.
-However, other studies with comparatively high estimates of permanent hypoparathyroidism from lymph node dissection did not differ notably from the other included studies in study design, population, setting, tumor, intervention, or outcome characteristics.
-83,86,89 The rate of hypoparathyroidism did not seem to vary by year, setting, country, study-level proxies for more advanced tumors (average age, tumor size, histology), indication for lymph node dissection (prophylactic vs. therapeutic), or definition of "permanent" outcomes.
+A study by Viola et al, an outlier for hypoparathyroidism from total thyroidectomy with bilateral lymph node dissection, was an RCT that used the "most sensitive methods available" to determine hypoparathyroidism from lymph node dissection did not differ notably from the other included studies in study design, population, setting, tumor, intervention, or outcome characteristics.

+The rate of hypoparathyroidism did not seem to vary by year, setting, country, study-level proxy for more advanced tumors (average age, tumor size, histology), indication for lymph node dissection (prophylactic vs. therapeutic), or definition of "permanent" outcomes.
 In these pooled analyses, we excluded studies that did not distinguish between permanent and temporary harms.
 Both the funnel plots and Egger's test suggested biased estimates due to smaller studies.
 Smaller studies in general appeared to report fewer events.

 In contrast, there was little variation in the rates of permanent recurrent laryngeal nerve palsy due to thyroidectomy, with or without lymph node dissection.
-The 95% CI for recurrent laryngeal nerve palsy from thyroidectomy without lymph node dissection (14 study arms) was one to two events per 100 surgeries (I^2 =13%) (Figure 4).
+The 95% CI for recurrent laryngeal nerve palsy from thyroidectomy without lymph node dissection (14 study arms) was 1 to 2 events per 100 surgeries ( $I^2$ =13%) (Figure 4).
 Estimates were similar for thyroidectomy with lymph node dissection (33 study arms) (Figure 5).